TritonDataCenter/rfd/rfd/0071/README.md

 - The `chattr` Manta SDK function will not auto-encrypt metadata headers set on the `m-encrypt-metadata` header location
 - The `info` Manta SDK function will not auto-decrypt metadata headers

+### Prototype

+A working prototype that is built on top of the existing Manta SDK for Node.js is available at https://github.com/geek/manta-encryption/

 ### API